 Cologne is a great city!
 One million people from 180 countries live in our 86 neighbourhoods – or as we call them: “Veedel”.
 Every Veedel is special in some way.
 So you should make sure that you see more than the main shopping street to experience the “Cologne feeling”.
-Luckily there are many options for public transport in Cologne to go from A to B in Cologne.
+Luckily there are many options for public transport to go from A to B in Cologne.

 - Public Transportation